numbat70/inclusion2021/_docs/accessibility/language.md

 ### Hearing loss

 Just like sight conditions, hearing loss can vary from person to person.
 Some people may not be able to hear at all, while some may still have partial hearing in one or both ears.
-We recommend using the following terms when talking about people with sight conditions:
+<p style="margin=bottom: 0">We recommend using the following terms when talking about people with sight conditions:</p>

 - Deaf people
 - People with hearing loss